LintonNaik/paip-lisp/docs/chapter7.md

 `(= (+ (+`  x  `2) (+  3 4)) (+ (+  5 6) (+  7 8)))`

 To decide if this has one unknown, `one-unknown` will call `no-unknown` on the left-hand side, and since it fails, call it again on the right-hand side.
-Although there are only eight atoms to consider, it ends up calling `no-unknown 17` times and `one-unknown 4` times.
+Although there are only eight atoms to consider, it ends up calling `no-unknown` 17 times and `one-unknown` 4 times.
 In general, for a tree of depth *n*, approximately 2*n* calls to `no-unknown` are made.
 This is clearly wasteful; there should be no need to look at each component more than once.

-The following version uses an auxiliary function, `find-one-unknown,` that has an accumulator parameter, `unknown.` This parameter can take on three possible values: nil, indicating that no unknown has been found; or the single unknown that has been found so far; or the number 2 indicating that two unknowns have been found and therefore the final result should be nil.
+The following version uses an auxiliary function, `find-one-unknown`, that has an accumulator parameter, `unknown`.
+This parameter can take on three possible values: nil, indicating that no unknown has been found; or the single unknown that has been found so far; or the number 2 indicating that two unknowns have been found and therefore the final result should be nil.
 The function `find-one-unknown` has four cases: (1) If we have already found two unknowns, then return 2 to indicate this.
 (2) If the input expression is a nonatomic expression, then first look at its left-hand side for unknowns, and pass the result found in that side as the accumulator to a search of the right-hand side.
 (3) If the expression is an unknown, and if it is the second one found, return `2`; otherwise return the unknown itself.